My Tri-C

 Eligibility: All full-time faculty, adjunct faculty and program managers

-Application: Complete the electronic application.
-View the rubric used to evaluate grant applications
+You may review the electronic application for future planning.
+View the rubric used to evaluate grant applications.

 Application Notes: Use Chrome to submit the proposal to ensure ease of use.
 Draft your application outside the browser in a text document and then copy and paste as needed.
 Save a copy for your records.
-If you do not receive confirmation of your submission within 48 hours, contact the Assistant Dean of Learning and Engagement at your campus.
+If you do not receive confirmation of your submission within 48 hours, contact the Academic Success Dean at your campus.**

 • Eastern Campus: Shamuire.Spivey@tri-c.edu